-The patient informed consent and treatment agreement (contract) is created or updated to include the expected standard of care of the practice (for example, the procedure for obtaining a refill prescription) and the expected behavior of the patient (for example, receiving pain medications from only one prescriber and only one pharmacy)^c.
-Example agreements from several health care organizations are included in the appendix.
+The patient informed consent and treatment agreement (contract) is created or updated to include the expected standard of care of the practice (for example, the procedure for obtaining a refill prescription) and the expected behavior of the patient (for example, receiving pain medications from only one prescriber and only one pharmacy)C. Example agreements from several health care organizations are included in Appendices I-L.